Support » First-time setup

 The "Play" button will remain active and continue to provide sound previews until you click the "Pause" button, even as you switch between instruments.

-To set your desired interaction with a given Part, choose the "Hand" icon.
+To choose which parts belong to which hand, choose the "Hand" icon.
 Selecting either the Left or Right hand will make the instrument part eligible for you to practice or play.
 Selecting the Background option instructs Synthesia to play this Part for you.
 For details on the Custom option, please see the assigning hands guide.

 Once you have selected a desired mode of interaction, clicking or tapping the "Color" icon will allow you to assign a color to that mode of interaction.
 You can set a different color for each interaction choice, and Synthesia will remember those selections for you.